-- The Member took responsibility before her employer and the College; - The Member has admitted to the allegations and has entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; and - The Member has no prior discipline history with the College;
+The Member took responsibility with the Facility and the College;

+- The Member admitted to the allegations and entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; and - The Member has no prior discipline history with the College.

-College Counsel submitted that this JSO meets the goals of penalty.
-The overarching goal of any penalty order is protection of the public, maintaining high professional standards and enhancing the public's confidence in the College's ability to regulate nurses.
+College Counsel submitted that the Joint Submission on Order meets the goals of penalty.
+The overarching goal of any penalty order is protection of the public, maintaining high professional standards and enhancing the public's confidence in the College's ability to regulate its members.
 These goals are achieved through a penalty that addresses specific and general deterrence as well as rehabilitation and remediation.
-College Counsel submitted to the Panel that the penalty as a whole strikes the correct balance between these goals.
+College Counsel submitted to the Panel that the penalty will prepare the Member to return to ethical practice.

-The proposed penalty provides for specific deterrence through the oral reprimand and the 4month suspension of the Member's certificate of registration.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 4-month suspension of the Member's certificate of registration.
 The oral reprimand will assist the Member in understanding how her actions are perceived by the members of the profession and the public, thereby protecting the public.
-The suspension sends a strong signal to the Member that this kind of dishonesty is unacceptable from members of the nursing profession and will ensure that the conduct will not be repeated.
+The suspension sends a strong signal to the Member that this kind of dishonesty is unacceptable from the members of the nursing profession and will ensure that the conduct will not be repeated.

 The proposed penalty provides for general deterrence through the 4-month suspension of the Member's certificate of registration, which will signal to other members of the profession that this kind of conduct is unacceptable.
-College Counsel submitted that, as indicated in the Agreed Statement of Facts, there are over 50 similar cases of benefit fraud and there is a clear problem within the nursing profession and there is a need to send a signal to the profession that this kind of conduct is unacceptable.
+College Counsel submitted that, as indicated in the Agreed Statement of Facts, there are over 70 similar cases of benefit fraud and there is a clear problem within the nursing profession.
+There is a need to send a signal to the profession that this kind of conduct is unacceptable.